Numenorean/FindCloneGoChecker/README.md

-Simple non-multithreaded checker has written on Golang I've been working on multithreading version, but hasn't do it yet, it's pretty hard
+Simple non-multithreaded checker has written on Golang I've been working on multithreaded version, but hasn't do it yet, it's pretty hard